 Our windtunnel test programme at Salford has been directed throughout by Mike Green, while former chief designer Ken Norris directed testing at Southampton.

 Over 120 test runs were conducted in a towing-tank with this 1/8th-scale model of an earlier Quicksilver concept.
 The hull configuration showed considerable promise in both windtunnel and water-tank testing.
 So much so that construction of the full-size craft was commenced.
 But a decision was eventually taken to alter direction and rework the design to create the potentially even better configuration we have today.

 Our towing-tank tests took place at the DERA/BMT (later QinetiQ) Centre for Marine Technology at Haslar, near Portsmouth, and simulated the crucial displacement-to-planing phase, when the boat accelerates from a standstill to speeds of up to 70 mph (115 kph), whereafter it behaves as a hydroplane.

 The white parts of the model were interchangeable to allow different hull shapes to be appraised.
-The model was mounted such that it could move in the six degrees of freedom (6DoF) – pitch, roll and yaw, heave, surge and sway – and these movements were measured and recorded for subsequent analysis.
+The model was mounted such that dynamic measurements could be made in the six degrees of freedom (6DoF) – pitch, roll and yaw, heave, surge and sway – and all of these movements were recorded for subsequent analysis.